International development and human rights

 Making legal institutions accessible and responsive to all, including the underprivileged is a central challenge to the legal profession.
 We believe that lawyers have a key role to play in helping to build and establish lasting structures processes and institutions that are built on the values and principles that underpin the legal profession.

-The President of the Law Society wrote to His Excellency Mr Mamnoon Hussain, President of Pakistan, expressing concern regarding the situation of lawyer Mr Mushtaq Gill.
+The President of the Law Society wrote to Mr Alexander Konovalov, the Minister of Justice in Russia expressing concern regarding Evgeny Vitishko.